AlexJReid/zigxll-standalone/README.md

 A standalone Excel XLL add-in built with [ZigXLL](https://github.com/AlexJReid/zigxll).

-Built automatically with GitHub Actions for Windows.

 ## Usage

-Once loaded (double click the .xll), you can use the custom functions in any Excel spreadsheet:
+Once loaded (double click the built .xll - see below), you can use the custom functions in any Excel spreadsheet:

 ```
 =dblit(42)